adulau/pmf/raw.md

 - Provide programmers with the desired requirements.
 - Review whether the software to be delivered matches the requirements.

+## Swearwords and Software Engineering

+PMF recognises that the vocabulary found in source code, comments, commit messages, and adjacent engineering conversations can carry useful information about how programmers experience the code they maintain.
+Strehmel's empirical study of open-source C repositories compared projects containing English swearwords with projects that did not contain them and reported that the former set showed significantly better adherence to coding standards under several statistical tests [@?SWEARWORDS-CODE-QUALITY].

+This observation is important for PMF because it treats apparently informal programmer expression as a signal that can be studied rather than dismissed.
+Swearwords can indicate emotional involvement, frustration with unnecessary complexity, or unusually direct feedback about code paths that deserve attention.
+In practical software engineering, such signals can help teams identify confusing interfaces, fragile components, and places where programmers have invested enough attention to leave candid warnings for future readers.

+The correlation MUST NOT be interpreted as a recommendation to add swearwords to source code to improve quality.
+PMF instead recommends that teams preserve useful technical context, review emotionally charged comments with empathy, and turn the underlying engineering signal into tests, refactoring, documentation, or clearer interfaces.

 ##  Conventions and Terminology

 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**",